The following documents are available for download. Unless indicated, all documents are either in PDF or Microsoft Word format and are under 50 KB.

 - Submission of a Teaching Portfolio to the department (for review by the Director of Graduate Studies) upon completion of the Graduate Student Lecturer position

-Students seeking Level 2 certification may find more information on the creation of a Teaching Portfolio at the Center for Teaching Excellence website.
+Students seeking Level 2 certification may find more information on the creation of a Teaching Portfolio at the Center for Teaching & Scholarly Excellence website.

 To apply for the teaching certification, please fill out the appropriate forms found on the Doctoral Program Resources Blackboard page.
 The completed forms should be submitted directly to the Program Coordinator for the Psychology Department.